 361 Statistics for Sociologists II.
 (Crosslisted with Soc) I, II; 3 cr (A).
 Review of statistical inference; analysis of variance and covariance; multiple regression and correlation; discrete attributes; lectures and lab.
 P: Soc/C&E Soc 360 or equiv and Jr st.

-365 Computing in Sociological Research.
+365 Data Management for Social Science Research.
 (Cross-listed with Soc) I or II or SS; 3-4 cr (I).
 The SAS System for statistical analysis and data processing.
 Also, the UNIX operating system, the EMACS editor, filtering data in UNIX, the SQL database language, and the graphical presentation of data.
 P: A first course in stats.

 375 Special Topics: Expertise and Democracy.
 Irr.; 1-4 cr.
 Prerequisites: Consent of Instuctor.